UberLambda/libktx-rs/README.md

 To have [rust-bindgen](https://github.com/rust-lang/rust-bindgen) generate bindings in the build script (instead of using [the pre-generated ones](libktx-rs-sys/src/ffi.rs)), enable the `libktx-rs-sys/run-bindgen` feature.

+### Docs-only
+To skip building or linking KTX-Software altogether, enable the `libktx-rs-sys/docs-only` feature.

 ## License
 This Rust wrapper, and the KTX-Software library itself, are both licensed under the [Apache-2.0 license](LICENSE).